daimoniac/asprom/README.md

 This functionality can be used to ascertain PCI-DSS, BSI-Grundschutz or DIN 27001 compliance of stateful firewalls.

-Don't be afraid - it is easily installed, very user-friendly and doesn't require any knowledge besides basic tcp/ip concepts :-)

 How to install
 --------------